datanav/docs/gdpr-platform-developer-docs.rst

      - Yes

    * - ``gdpr-access-request-subject-data:entity-data``
-     - String (boolean)
+     - Object
-     - A object with keys representing property types and values representing the corresponding value -
+     - An object with keys representing properties and values representing the corresponding value -
      - Yes